derdesign/multi/README.md

 ## Options

-The following configuration options are provided as the second parameter of the multi constructor:
+The following parameters are accepted in the Multi configuration object (second parameter of constructor):

 **parallel**: Determines if the methods will run in parallel.
 Defaults to `false`.